Defining Urban Mobility

 At INVERS, we spent time thinking about what is the best way to categorize all these types of shared mobility services.
 We found that different modes can be categorized into two overarching types of modes in the shared mobility ecosystem.
 By using these one can easily understand and make sense of how to best use different types of new mobility services and become more multi-modal in day-to-day travel.

-defining urban mobility
+defining intra and extra urban mobility

-Intra-urban mobility: The use of shared vehicles for trips made within city limits
+The use of shared vehicles for trips made within city limits

 • This type of trip is best supported by compact vehicle types such as scooters and mopeds, which enables a rider to avoid traffic congestion